professional representation

 How to avoid probate

-Probate can be a costly, complicated and stressful process.
+A good Denver probate lawyer understands that probate can be a costly, complicated and stressful process.
 However, if you’re asking yourself how to avoid probate, it may be possible with some effective planning ahead of time, avoiding probate – and the emotional and financial stresses that can come with it – may be possible.

-Planning is Key
+Planning is key

 Nearly any asset you own can be transferred to a living trust, which will hold the assets and oversee them according to the terms of the trust (which you will set).

-For instance, if you want to avoid probate for real estate, bank accounts or other assets you may own, creating a living trust for these assets can be an effective way to avoid probate for them in the future.
+For instance, if you want to avoid probate for real estate, bank accounts, or other assets you may own, creating a living trust for these assets can be an effective way to avoid probate for them in the future.

-You have a lot of options when it comes to creating a trust to avoid probate, and different types of trusts can have their own advantages and drawbacks.
+You have a lot of options when it comes to creating a trust to avoid probate, and different types of trusts can have their advantages and drawbacks.
 Therefore, it’s best to contact us to find out which type of living trust would be most appropriate for your assets, needs, and wishes.

 When spouses or partners jointly own an asset like, for instance, a home, they can avoid probate for this asset in the future by making sure that there is a “right of survivorship” in place for this asset.
 Rights of survivorship effectively transfer an asset to the surviving joint owner when the other owner has passed away.